 The mission of Wood Block Press is to inspire love of literacy and a sense of identity, purpose, and potential in readers.
-We believe that history and individuals/players within each story can play a foundational role in understanding oneself and the potential that exists in each of us.
-We intend to spark the imagination by presenting in springing stories through graphic narratives.
+We believe that history and the numerous actors across each story can play a foundational role in understanding oneself and the potential that exists in each of us.
+We intend to spark the imagination by presenting inspring stories through graphic narratives.

-The term 'fictive kinship' is an important and necessary component for civilized and productive relationships across society.
+The concept of 'fictive kinship' is an important component for civilized and productive relationships across society.
+These give us the capacity to care about others.
 The stories and accounts we will offer the reader are not our own, but those who have come before us or who are/were working and often struggling quietly with the rest.
-We seek to present accounts as they were lived, because one could simply not concur up some of the experiences and challenges lived by different people(s).